Corporate sector purchase programme (CSPP) – Questions & Answers

 The Eurosystem will not publish a specific list of CSPP-eligible issuers classified as “public undertakings”.

 Q1.13 Which entities are considered to be an asset management vehicle or a national asset management and divestment fund established to support financial sector restructuring and/or resolution?

 According to the eligibility requirements of the CSPP, the issuer of a debt instrument cannot be an asset management vehicle (as defined in the Bank Recovery and Resolution Directive and Single Resolution Mechanism Regulation) or a national asset management and divestment fund.

 The latter category presently includes the following entities: Fondo de Reestructuración Ordenada Bancaria (FROB), Sociedad de Gestión de Activos Procedentes de la Reestructuración Bancaria (SAREB), National Asset Management Agency (NAMA), Parvalorem, Parparticipadas, Parups, Propertize, Družba za upravljanje terjatev bank (DUTB), HSH Portfoliomanagement AöR and HSH Finanzfonds AöR.

 Q1.14 Which sustainability-linked debt instruments will become eligible for purchases as of 2021?

 For a debt instrument to be eligible for purchase under the corporate sector purchase programme (CSPP), it must at a minimum fulfil the eligibility requirements set for Eurosystem collateral.
 With regard to sustainability-linked debt instruments, the following FAQ provides clarification on eligibility criteria.

-Q2.1 How does the Eurosystem conduct CSPP purchases?
+Q2.1 How will the Eurosystem conduct CSPP purchases during the reinvestment phase?

 Q2.2 Can asset managers and non-bank financial institutions offer assets eligible for purchases under the APP and the PEPP?